mtgto/Fomalhaut2/README.md

 ### 2. Manual Download

-NOTE: It does not have a feature `Check for update`.
+NOTE: manual download app does not have a feature `Check for update`.

 1. Download .dmg file from [Release page](https://github.com/mtgto/Fomalhaut2/releases).
 2. Copy `Fomalhaut2.app` to `/Applications` (or you want to).